 Common mint pests include corn borers, loopers, cutworms and spider mites.

 European Corn Borer

-The European corn borer is a moth known to do damage to the mint plant.
+The European corn borer is a moth known to do damage to the mint plants in your herb garden.
 When in the larval stage, European corn borers eat away at the plant, damaging the stability of the stalks and cutting off the vital delivery of crucial nutrients to certain parts of the plant.

 Two-Spotted Spider Mites

-Two-spotted spider mites, though hard to see, can cause serious damage to your mint plant.
-Though they can be too hard to see unless you're specifically looking for them, it's not hard to tell when they are infecting your mint plant.
+Two-spotted spider mites can cause serious damage to your mint plant, and though they can be too hard to see unless you're specifically looking for them, it's not hard to tell when they are infecting your mint plant.
 Usually found on the underside of the leaves, two-spotted spider mites break through the skin of the foliage with their mouth and suck out vital nutrients, which wither the plant and leave leaf matter yellow or brown.
-A common notifier of a two-spotted spider mite infestation is webbing.
+A common indicator of a two-spotted spider mite infestation is webbing.
 All spider mites create small webs on the plant visible to the naked eye.

 It's absolutely vital to the survival and well being of your mint plant that you control spider mite population at the first sign of infection because of how quickly spider mite populations can grow out of control.
 Spray established mint plants with a garden hose to get rid of spider mites.
 You can also apply insecticidal soap for severe infestations without harming beneficial insects.

 Matt Koble has been writing professionally since 2008.
 He has been published on websites such as DoItYourself.
 Koble mostly writes about technology, electronics and computer topics.